Dersu Uzala (1975 film): Filming

 Originally the plan had been for location shooting to finish before the end of the year.
 It was decided that only the reshoots and scenes absolutely necessary to be shot in Arsenyev would be filmed on location, with the rest filmed in Moscow.
-Under pressure, January 1975 was a difficult moment for the crew as Kurosawa became sleepless and drank heavily.
+Under pressure from the Soviet producers, January 1975 was a difficult moment for the crew as Kurosawa became sleepless and drank heavily.
 He and Nakai argued over filming arrangements, and a particularly difficult mountain shoot failed to be properly realised.
-The crew returned to Moscow on 18 January, Kurosawa's anger was regular throughout the day as filming continued and he became more exhausted.
+The crew returned to Moscow on 18 January, Kurosawa became angry regularly as filming continued and he became more exhausted.
 Filming wrapped on 28 April 1975.